Fantomas42/django-blog-zinnia/README.rst

 Django Blog Zinnia
 ==================

-Simple yet powerful application for managing a blog within your Django website.
+Simple yet powerful application for managing a blog within your Django Web site.

-Zinnia has been made for publishing weblog entries and designed to do it well.
+Zinnia has been made for publishing Weblog entries and designed to do it well.

 Basically any feature that can be provided by another reusable app has been left out.